Complexity of the FIFO Stack-Up Problem: Introduction

 The developers and producers of robotic palletizers distinguish between single-line and multi-line palletizing systems.
 Each of these systems has its advantages and disadvantages.

 In {\em single-line palletizing systems} there is only one conveyor belt from which the bins are picked-up.
 Several robotic arms or stacker cranes are placed around the end of the conveyor.
-We model such systems by a random access storage which is automatically replenished with bins from the main conveyor, see Fig.~\ref{F10a}.
+We model such systems by a random access storage which is automatically replenished with bins from the main conveyor, see Figure \ref{F10a}.
 The area from which the bins can be picked-up is called the storage area.
 It is determined by the coverage of stacker cranes or robotic arms.

 In {\em multi-line palletizing systems} there are several buffer conveyors from which the bins are picked-up.
 The robotic arms or stacker cranes are placed at the end of these conveyors.
 Here, the bins from the main conveyor of the order-picking system first have to be distributed to the multiple infeed lines to enable parallel processing.
-Such a distribution can be done by some cyclic storage conveyor, see Fig.~\ref{F00}.
+Such a distribution can be done by some cyclic storage conveyor, see Figure \ref{F00}.
 From the cyclic storage conveyor the bins are pushed out to the buffer conveyors.
 A stack-up system using a cyclic storage conveyor is, for example, located at Bertelsmann Distribution GmbH in G\"utersloh, Germany.
 On certain days, several thousands of bins are stacked-up using a cyclic storage conveyor with a capacity of approximately 60 bins and 24 stack-up places, while up to 32 bins are destined for a pallet.
 This palletizing system has originally initiated our research.

-If we ignore the task to distribute the bins from the main conveyor to the $k$ buffer conveyors, i.e., if the filled buffer conveyors are already given, and if each arm can only pick-up the first bin of one of the buffer conveyors, then the system is called a FIFO palletizing systems.
-Such systems can be modeled by several simple queues, see Fig.\ \ref{F01}.
+If we ignore the task to distribute the bins from the main conveyor to the $k$ buffer conveyors, i.e., if the filled buffer conveyors are already given, and if each arm can only pick-up the first bin of one of the buffer conveyors, then the system is called a FIFO palletizing system.
+Such systems can be modeled by several simple queues, see Figure \ref{F01}.